As part of the ICTP Fellowship program

 Lake Roosevelt Community Health Centers is a tribally owned entity that serves the tribal communities of Inchelium and Keller in northeast Washington's Ferry County as well as the surrounding areas off the Colville Reservation.
 These tribally managed Health Centers serve a broad range of patients, both native and nonnative.
 The Tribes provide collaborative and complementary health services in the communities such as mental health, substance abuse, social services, community health, WIC, nutrition, maternal support services and community outreach which are co-located with the health services.

-Family Care Network
+Family Care Network, Bellingham

-UW ICTP is partnering with Family Care Network to implement collaborative care at two of their Bellingham sites with the perinatal population of patients on Kaiser and Molina health plans.
+UW ICTP partnered with Family Care Network to implement collaborative care at two of their Bellingham sites with the perinatal population of patients on Kaiser and Molina health plans.
 Bellingham, in northwest Washington, is the seat of Whatcom County, with a population of about 90,000.
 Family Care Network is a locally owned and independently operated healthcare network, with clinics throughout Whatcom and Skagit Counties.

 Providence Northeast Washington Medical Group